powerhome/oss-guide/docs/publishing/publishing-template/README.md

 - This project is licensed under the terms of the [MIT](LICENSE-MIT) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.
 - This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.
-- This project is licensed under the terms of the [GNU General Public License v2.0](LICENSE-GPL-2.0-only) open source license.
-Please refer to [LICENSE](LICENSE) for the full terms.